nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 - **Security Group:** Create a new security group named my-sg-1.
 - **Security Group Rule:** Add a custom TCP rule for ports 3000-3003, source from anywhere.

-Login using SSH and your key to ensure step 1 completed successfully:
+Login using SSH and your associated key to ensure step 1 completed successfully:

 ```sh
 ssh -o IdentitiesOnly=yes -i aws-instance-key-london-2.pem ubuntu@35.177.110.209